r-narayanan4/Interview-preparation-for-DevOps/9.Docker/docker-interview-questions.md

 - **VOLUME**: Creates a mount point and marks it as externally mounted.
 - **ENV**: Sets environment variables in the container.

+  ## What is the base image in docker?

+  A base image in containerization is the foundational layer for creating container images, containing the essential files, libraries, and tools needed to run applications.
+It can be a minimalistic version of an operating system like Ubuntu, Debian, or Alpine, and serves as the starting point in a Dockerfile with the FROM instruction.

 ## 20. Explain Docker Swarm?

 **Docker Swarm**: